The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 5. When is the pavilion open?

-If we have enough snow for skiing between Christmas and New Years Day or during March Break, the pavilion will be open during the week.
-Check our website at that time.
+If we have enough snow for skiing between Christmas and New Years Day or during March Break, we will have staff at the Operations Building available to assist you.
+Check our website for updates.
+During low snow or hazardous trail conditions, the trails and Operations building may be closed temporarily.

 6. Can I rent skis from the club?